Martin W. Ohlerich

 Painting came later.
 First as an experiment.
 Then as a counterbalance.
 Eventually as something that stayed.

-My works emerge without a reference and without a predetermined goal.
-The starting point is often a colour, a texture, or a spontaneous decision.
-From there, control and chance alternate.
-Layers are built up, painted over, uncovered again or deliberately destroyed.
-The path to the painting matters just as much as the finished result.
+My works are created without a reference and without a fixed destination.
+The starting point is often a color, a texture, a grid or a spontaneous decision.
+As the process unfolds, control and chance begin to alternate.
+Layers are built, painted over, revealed, reduced or deliberately disrupted.